 - Check BIOS settings for performance and cooling options.
 Adjust as necessary.

 - Using canned air and a shop vac, clean the air intake ports of dust and debris.

 - If you don't ever hear cooling fans blowing inside then they may have stopped working.
 You shouldn't operate your laptop in this state as it may permanently damage your system.
 Fan replacement is necessary.

 - Bad product design is the cause of some laptops running hot, so your only option at this point is to manage the heat, which over time can damage your laptop.
 You may want to use a notebook cooling pad to circulate more air.
 This will help prolong the life of your laptop.

 Laptop screen flickers or goes dark after turning on

-- This is probably the screen inverter failing.
+- This is probably the screen inverter or LCD itself failing.
 It needs to be replaced.